- Lake Hayes

 A beautiful and tranquil 4.2km loop walkway along the banks of the Arrow River.
 The trail was created by the Otago Regional Council in 1998 to mark 150 years of European Settlement in Otago.
 In more recent times, the trail has been integrated into the Queenstown Bike Trail.
 The canopy of Willow, Sycamore and Larch Trees overhanging the river provides a cooler temperature which is welcome on tho...
 More info

-Located an easy 5 minute walk from central Queenstown and exclusively accessed by scenic Gondola, Skyline Queenstown is a 'must-see' attraction during your visit to Queenstown, New Zealand.
-The best views in the region are found here spread out in a spectacular 220 degree panorama.
-It's truly magnificent and awe-inspiring!
-Dine in Style Of course there's more to enjoy than just admire ...
+Skyline Queenstown Located an easy 5 minute walk from central Queenstown and exclusively accessed by scenic Gondola, Skyline Queenstown is a 'must-see' attraction during your visit to Queenstown, New Zealand.
+The best views in the region are found here spread out in a spectacular 220 degree panorama with breathtaking views of Coronet Peak, The Remarkables mountain range and across Lake Wa...
 More info

 The Queenstown Gardens are just a few minutes walk from central Queenstown and offer a beautiful and tranquil setting away from the hustle and bustle.
 The landscaped gardens include plenty of places to sit down and admire the beauty of the gardens.
 Pristine lawns, a large water feature, a wide variety of trees and plants and a rose garden all combine to provide that perfect escape from downtown...
 More info